 Introduction: Delhi to Bangalore Road Trip Itinerary

 Before initiating the journey, I handpicked a few places that I didn’t want to miss.
 This included Udaipur in Rajasthan and the coastal stretch between Mumbai and Goa.
-I have done Mumbai and Goa coastal last year in 2018 and knew what beauty it can offer.
+I have done Mumbai and Goa Coastal last year in 2018 and knew what beauty they can offer.
 To my knowledge, the Mumbai to Goa stretch was going to be the highlight of the journey.
 But as I started, I realised that roads in Rajasthan offer an equal opportunity to endorse a road trip in India.

 Having said that, if I were to suggest a few highlighted stretches out of my entire Delhi to Bangalore route, I will suggest Jaipur to Udaipur, Mumbai to Goa (via coastal route and not the highway), and Goa to Marvanthe.

-Please note that if you will Google navigate for between Delhi and Bangalore, it will suggest you the shortest route via Madhya Pradesh and Telangana, avoiding Rajasthan and the western coast.
+Please note that if you will Google navigate between Delhi and Bangalore, it will suggest you the shortest route via Madhya Pradesh and Telangana, avoiding Rajasthan and the western coast.
 I took that route during my return journey (from Bangalore to Delhi which took me only three days to cover the entire distance).
-Where you will certainly find better roads on that stretch and the journey will be quicker, you will miss many places.
+Where you will certainly find better roads on that stretch and the journey will be quicker, but you will miss many places.
 Having said that, if the idea is to enjoy an all-India Road Trip, I won’t recommend you take that route.

 Two Days in Rajasthan

 The two-day road trip taking you from Delhi to Jaipur and Udaipur, before you enter Gujarat can be brief but a fairly good introduction to all that a road trip in Rajasthan can offer.
-I mean if I talk about myself, before this motorcycle trip I always thought that Rajasthan is only all about old heritage towns and forts… but only a few days of riding in Rajasthan, and I was proved wrong.
+I mean if I talk about myself, before this motorcycle trip I always thought that Rajasthan is only all about old heritage towns and forts… but after only a few days of riding in Rajasthan, I was proved wrong.

 Rajasthan isn’t just about exploring old towns and appreciating architecture but enjoying beautiful landscapes and road trips too.
 From desert trails to winding mountain roads, Rajasthan has something for everyone.